 We received about 1000 submissions last year.
 Our programme team had to reject quite a few.
 See the Call for Pariticpation FAQ for more.

 No, unfortunately not.
-But you can resell your Early Bird Ticket at a later date, no problem.
+But you can resell and transfer your Early Bird Ticket at a later date to someone else, no problem.

 “Topics” are thematic focuses which you can assign your submission to, for example “Blockchain”.
 This year’s selection consists of:

 - Cancel the Apocalypse

 - We Can Work It Out